diasfusuy/AWS-UDEMY-/6-InstanceStorage/README.md

 - Snapshots enable moving EBS Volumes across different Availability Zones.

 - The "delete on termination" attribute controls whether EBS Volumes are deleted when the associated EC2 instance is terminated.

+## EBS Snapshot
+- EBS snapshot allows to create point-in-time backups of your volumes.

+- Snapshots can be copied across AWS regions to support disaster recovery.

+-In different availibility zones, we can create new volumes from existing snapshots.

+- With recycle bin feature snapshots deleted by accident can be recovered in retention period.